Unemployment: Kansans experience difficulties when applying for benefits

 State officials said they have doubled staff and are working tirelessly to address the problems online and on the phone lines.
 They said there is simply so much traffic coming into the website and call lines, that employees are trying their best to keep up.

-Delia Garcia, Secretary of the Department of Labor said one of the main problems for applicants deals with the login username and password.
-She said those issues have now been fixed and should help decrease the amount of calls coming in.
+Delia Garcia, Secretary of the Department of Labor, said one of the main problems for applicants deals with the login username and password.
+She said those issues have now been fixed and should help decrease the number of calls coming in.

 “We are trying to move every moment, every hour of every day to get improvements,” said Garcia.
 “We are working very hard.”